 Grade K-2: Little Lotuses

-Little Lotuses engage in a yoga-esque experience designed to introduce yoga basics in a playful environment, filled with music and movement.
-Budding yogis enhance motor coordination and social skills with a balance of active and passive poses in which roaring like a lion, barking like a dog, flying like a plane and fluttering wings like a butterfly is not out of the realm of possibility!
+Little Lotuses are introduced to yoga fundamentals in a playful environment, filled with music and movement.
+Budding yogis enhance motor coordination and social skills with a balance of active and passive poses in which roaring like a lion, barking like a dog, flying like a plane, and fluttering wings like a butterfly is not out of the realm of possibility!

 Grades 3-5: Young Yoga Explorers

-Young Yoga Explorers investigate the way their bodies move and basic yoga principles through collaborative partner yoga games, environmental stewardship, basic anatomy, simple visualizations and mediation.
-Development of self-control and respect for others, including others’ personal space, cultivates positive peer interactions that carry over into their everyday lives off the mat.
+Young Yoga Explorers investigate the unique way their bodies move and fundamental yoga principles through collaborative partner yoga games, basic anatomy, story-inspired visualizations, and mediation.
+Development of self-control and respect for others, including others’ personal space, cultivates positive peer interactions that carry over into their daily interactions off the mat.

 Grades 6-8: Groovy Garudas (Eagles)

-Groovy Garudas delve deeper into lessons of self-expression, self-acceptance and interpersonal skills with more challenging sequences, including balancing postures.
-The exploration of more challenging postures and meditation techniques are explored, in addition to the introduction of simple breathing techniques in an uplifting, non-competitive space that builds strength of spirit, mind and body.
+Groovy Garudas delve deeper into lessons of self-expression, self-acceptance, and interpersonal skills with more challenging sequences of postures, breathing exercises, and meditation.
+These explorations are cultivated in a non-competitive space that builds strength of mind, body, personal character, and community.